¨I am not giving up. I am just starting over.

 At first, I decided to self-quarantine after learning that many overweight people in my age group died in Italy.
 For the first two weeks, It did not change my life much.
-Most of Merida remained the same, and I decided that I would just go out less often.
+Most of Merida remained the same, and I decided that I would go out less often.
 Then, things began to change.
 First, some restaurants began to close.
-Then all the cultural venues around the City closed.
+Then all the cultural venues around the city closed.

 How Coronavirus Makes Me Feel

 Some days I am fine staying at home.
 Others, I felt a strong sense of alienation and sadness.
 It took me almost a month to understand that I feel a bit cheated.
 Once I decided to settle down, I couldn’t be involved in the community, etc. I even miss some of the daily joys of living here, like going out for drinks and dinner with friends, sightseeing, etc.

 My days feel a bit like I am on a roller coaster of emotions.
 Some days, I write and work on my website for ten to twelve hours, usually until well after midnight.
 Other days, it feels like it is a lot of work to brush my teeth and take a shower.